kaurarmanjot445-sys/snn-mnist-conversion/README.md

 ---

 ## How it works
+The conversion was verified by comparing layer-wise activations and final classification accuracy between the original ReLU network and the converted SNN.
 Each neuron fires one spike at time `t`.
 Activation is recovered as `x = t_max - t`.
 B1 mapping sets:
 - `W_snn = W_relu` (weights unchanged)